Six Techniques For Healthily Managing Your Anger

 Count to ten

 Counting to ten as a means of coping with anger may sound juvenile to some people, but it can be a healthy, helpful method for managing anger.
 Counting to ten offers you time to think before you respond and may prevent you from behaving in a way you might regret.
-By directing your attention to the counting, you may allow your rationale time to kick in instead of following the immediate, destructive instinct of lashing out.
+By directing your attention to the counting, you may allow your rational mind time to kick in instead of following the immediate, destructive instinct of lashing out.

 Make a lifestyle change